 - You can also create conditional questions, based on the details input by your patient (with an unlimited depth)

-- In addition, you can customise confirmation messages sent to your patients, yourself, and your office (For example: If the patient requests a quote, we can show them a quote based on the procedure / surgeon entered or even simply email their basic (non-medical) details to your billing secretary to reply)
+- In addition, you can customise confirmation messages sent to your patients, yourself, and your office (For example: If the patient requests a quote, we can show them a quote based on the procedure / surgeon entered or even simply email their basic (non-medical) details to your billing service to reply)

 - You can opt to update the form or questionnaire styling.
-This could be the inclusion or removal of page breaks, or specific text, buttons, and displayed messages
+This could be the inclusion or removal of page breaks, or specific text, buttons, highlights and displayed messages

 How to make a change